Submitty/submitty.github.io/_docs/instructor/image_scraper.md

     Summer 2018
     Spring 2018
     Fall 2017
+    Summer 2017
     Spring 2017
     Select a term( or Exit to terminate ): Fall 2017
     ```
     Exit will terminate the program.
 Invalid sessions would prompt user again.

-3. Asks user if they want pictures from certain course section
+3. Asks user if they want pictures from certain course section (not case-sensitive)
     * If Y, then it will start scraping the images from SIS.
     * If N, then it will move to next course and ask if user wants pictures.
     * If Exit, then it will terminate the program.